JamieT966/project-portfolio-5/README.md

 ![Chem-eShop User Story Testing](documentation/images/user-story-testing.png)

+As well as the user story testing conducted I clicked every link and button on both desktop and mobile to confirm they are all functioning as they should.

 ### Known bugs

 I had a an issue with my webhooks not working and confirmation emails subsequently not being sent.
 To fix this issue I had to copy over the entirety of Boutique Ado's checkout code.
 I then could not migrate these model changes to Heroku.
 This was eventually fixed but I thought that I should make note of it just in case.